futchas/futchas.github.io/README.md

 ***

 ### Internship in Brazil as software engineer ar Research lab LINCE, „Universidade Federal de São Carlos“ - 07/2012 – 09/2012
-Development of a web application for multimedia-based content with Grails (Java and Groovy), HTML, CSS and JavaScript
+- Development of a web application for multimedia-based content with Grails (Java and Groovy)
+- Frontend using HTML, CSS and JavaScript and a template

 ***